-B. ELEARNING
+B. eLearning

 A CPD credit of up to a maximum of 50% of the minimum CPD requirement (modified or otherwise) may be claimed for time spent in relevant eLearning, for example, up to a maximum of 10 hours may be claimed for time spent in relevant eLearning in each CPD cycle.
 Solicitors should be aware that it is a maximum of 50% of his/her minimum yearly CPD requirement (modified or otherwise); therefore if such solicitor has a modified CPD requirement of 12 hours CPD, he/she may claim a maximum of 6 hours (being 50% of his/her 12 hours CPD requirement) for time spent in relevant eLearning.
-In all instances however, solicitors may claim a minimum of 5 hours eLearning per CPD cycle; accordingly, if a solicitor has a modified CPD requirement of 8 hours CPD, he/she may claim a maximum of 5 hours for time spent in relevant eLearning (as 5 hours is the minimum eLearning allowance).
+In all instances however, solicitors should note that where there is a modification of his/her CPD requirement, his/her eLearning allowance will not be modified to less than 5 hours eLearning.
+Accordingly, if a solicitor has a modified CPD requirement of 8 hours CPD, he/she may claim a maximum of 5 hours for time spent in relevant eLearning.